 Note: If you have a VTAP100 PCB version 3a or earlier the connections will be different, please contact us for manuals specific to your hardware.
-(If you are not sure which version PCB you have, just follow the instructions in Find your hardware version.)
+(If you are not sure which version PCB you have, just Check status in BOOT.TXT follow the instructions in Find your hardware version.)

-When you start the VTAP100, the presence of this jumper means the connected PC will not detect a USB mass storage device.
-The VTAP100 will only be detected by the PC as a keyboard (or keyboard and virtual COM port).
+When you start the VTAP100, the presence of this jumper means the connected PC will not detect a USB mass storage device, only a keyboard (or keyboard and virtual COM port).

-At any time you can remove the jumper across LOCK.
-When you restart the VTAP100, it will be detected as a USB mass storage device and you will be able to make firmware or configuration changes again.
+When you remove the jumper across LOCK and restart the VTAP100, it will be detected as a USB mass storage device and you can make firmware or configuration changes again.